Fairlay/Bitcoin-Betting/README.md

 ## Privacy & Block Explorers

 All transactions on Bitcoin Betting are public and accessible via so called "Block Explorers".
+A current very simple alpha version is integrated into each node and can be found for example under http://bitcoin-betting.org:3793/

 It is recommended to not save any personal data in the ledger.
-Bitcoin Betting is thus not suitable for money laundering or other criminal activities.
-All transactions are easily traceable.
+Bitcoin Betting is thus not suitable for money laundering or other criminal activities as all transactions are easily traceable.

 ## Getting Access  and Referral Bonus System